-Based on our current understanding, symptoms may appear 2 to 14 days after exposure, and people are believed to be most contagious when they are symptomatic.
+Symptoms may appear 2 to 14 days after exposure, and people are believed to be most contagious when they are symptomatic.
 This means someone who is infected is most likely to spread the illness when they are actively coughing or sneezing.

 Individual risk is dependent on exposure history.
 People who are close contacts of someone with a confirmed case or who have traveled from another affected country or geographic area in the last 14 days are at higher risk of becoming infected.

 Everyone appears to be at the same risk of getting COVID-19 if they are exposed, but people who are 65 or older, as well as people of all ages who have underlying medical conditions, are at higher risk of serious illness if they do get COVID-19.
-Other groups at higher risk for complications include pregnant women or people with weakened immune systems.

 While each individual’s risk of infection is based on their personal exposure to the virus, some groups, like the Hispanic/Latinx population, experience additional systemic challenges and barriers to ideal health such as access to safe, affordable housing, to jobs with a living wage and benefits, and to trusted, affordable healthcare.
-The Alexandria Health Department and the City of Alexandria continue to work with community leaders and residents to identify local needs and address them in a comprehensive way to support all Alexandrians.

 The vast majority (at least 80%) of people with COVID-19 recover just with their own immune response.
 Treatment in hospitals includes supportive care for symptoms, fluid intake, isolation and observation.
 Patients who are hospitalized also receive supportive care and treatment for complications of the infection (pneumonia, problems breathing, etc.).